LindenSchrecker/MRes-Data-Analytics-course-2021/README.md

 This series of workshops on Data Analytics will introduce basic concepts from the fields of data science and machine learning.
 Starting with simple tools from computational statistics, such as linear and logistic regression,  we will progress all the way through to the current hot topic of machine learning, Artificial Neural Networks, touching on several established methods on the way, e.g. Random Forests, SVMs, PCA and much more.

+For the data for the assessment please follow this BOX link: https://imperialcollegelondon.box.com/s/1gsxw16jtzl35yidg765zvua6nniiezx